miraalbareki/miraalbareki/README.md

 # About Me

-Full-stack software developer with strong ambitions in web development and continuous learning.
+Software development student at 42 Abu Dhabi with strong ambitions in web development, full-stack development, and continuous learning.
-Currently working to expand my skills step by step through hands-on projects.
+Currently expanding my skills step by step through hands-on projects.